sorrymint/food-as-a-service/README.md

 # DineDirect - Food as a Service

-This is a Food SaaS application created using **Next.js** with support for authentication, Stripe integration for payments, and a dashboard for logged-in admin.
+Food SaaS application created using **Next.js** with support for authentication, Stripe integration for payments, and a dashboard for logged-in admin.

 ## Tech Stack